kjsce-codecell/Introduction-to-programming/python/05-Strings.md

 <h2>String Slices</h2>

 >The "slice" syntax is a handy way to refer to sub-parts of sequences -- typically strings and lists.
 The slice s[start:end] is the elements beginning at start and extending up to but not including end.
-Suppose we have s = "Hello"</br>
+Suppose we have s = "Hello"

 | <center>Function </center>       | <center>What it does</center>
 | :-------------                   | :-------------